There are 4 basic circumstances under which you can

 Any endowment policy you held at the time of your mortgage was recommended

 to you should have been used to back your loan.
-Any advisor who told
+Any advisor who told you to

-it, was guilty of 'churning'.
-This is appalling advice and against
+of 'churning'.
+This is appalling advice and against FSA rules and you should

-FSA rules and you should be able to claim compensation.
+be able to claim compensation.